unosquare/swan/README.md

  connection.Disconnect();
  ```
 ### The `ProcessRunner`
 A class that provides methods that helps us create external process and capture their output.
-The following methods are found inside `ProcessRunner`:

 #### Example 1: Running a process async
+`RunProcessAsync` runs an external process asynchronously and returns the exit code.
+It provides error and success callbacks to capture binary data from the ouput and error stream.
 ```csharp
 // executes a process and returns the exit code var result = await ProcessRunner.RunProcessAsync(